bigbluebutton/bbb-install/README.md

 ![bbb-install.sh](images/greenlight.png?raw=true "Greenlight")

-To setup an administrator account for Greenlight (so you can approve/deny signups), enter the following commands
+To set up an administrator account for Greenlight (so you can approve/deny signups), enter the following commands

 ~~~
 cd greenlight/